lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Argument ``ni`` is the length of the event indicator vector.
 Argument ``nx`` is the length of the state vector.

+The ordering of the elements of the array of value references must match the ordering of the event indicators returned in ``fmi2GetExtendedEventIndicators()``.
+Thus ``vr[0][0:nx-1]`` must be the vector of value references of dependent state variables of the first event indicator.

   .. note::

     Although we do not anticipate each event indicator to depend on all state variables, we used for simplicity the maximum number of state variables in the array declaration.

-The ordering of the returned value must match the ordering of the event indicators returned in ``fmi2GetExtendedEventIndicators()``.
-Thus ``vr[0][0:nx-1]`` must be the vector of value references of dependent state variables of the first event indicator.

 Because the FMI API does not provide access to many required derivatives, and to avoid having to numerically approximate derivatives,